Arithmetic Wavefront Sets and Generic $L$-packets: Wavefront Sets

-In Section \ref{ssec-RNO}, we have explicitly constructed the canonical bijection between the set $\CN_F(\Fg_n)_\circ^\st$ of the $F$-stable nilpotent orbits of $\Fg_n$ and the set $\CP(V,q)$ of all partitions of $\Fn$ with constraints described there.
+In Section \ref{ssec-RNO}, we have explicitly constructed the canonical correspondence between the set $\CN_F(\Fg_n)_\circ^\st$ of the $F$-stable nilpotent orbits of $\Fg_n$ and the set $\CP(V,q)$ of all partitions of $\Fn$ with constraints described there.
 It is clear that the dominating order on partitions can be transferred to the topological order on the set $\CN_F(\Fg_n)_\circ^\st$.
-We may define the {\it $F$-stable topological order} on the set $\CN_F(\Fg_n)_\circ$ as follows.
+We may define the {\it $F$-rational topological order} and the {\it $F$-stable topological order} on the set $\CN_F(\Fg_n)_\circ$ as follows.